Ohidurr/Pursuit-Core-Web-Express-Group-Project/README.md

 ## Groupwork

 This is our first large group project.
-There are three large things to be aware of for group projects:
+There are four large things to be aware of for group projects:

 1. Git
 2. Trello
 3. Group Roles
+4. Communication

 ### Git